-At the same time, you can see that companies like GoDaddy, Register and “1 and 1”, they are claiming that they offer a free domain, but for a paid services that are web hosting.
+At the same time, you can see that companies like GoDaddy, Register, and “1and1”, are claiming that they offer a free domain, but for paid services that are web hosting.

 In this case, the 3 companies are buying not targeted traffic for people who search for free domain names, and they will visit companies that offer paid services only.
-You see the wrong optimization?
-It’s like putting business ads on a health websites.
+Do you see the wrong optimization?
+It’s like putting business ads on health-related websites.
 The conversation will be near to nothing and the company is losing money.

 Instead of buying that expensive cost per click for the wrong keywords, the company can explore more “buying keywords” and invest in them.
 For example, use “purchase a domain name” and start finding more keywords that a few companies or no one, is using actually.

-That way, the company build a strong optimized Google Adwords compaigns, based on the right keywords.
+That way, the company build strong optimized Google Adwords campaigns, based on the right keywords.
 Best of all, they get targeted visitors who are interested in buying the service and not want it for free.